Cricket pitch

-In the game of cricket, the cricket pitch consists of the central strip of the cricket field between the wickets.
+A cricket pitch is the rectangular central strip of a cricket field between the two wickets, where most of the action takes place.
 It is 22 yds long (1 chain) and 10 ft wide.
 The surface is flat and is normally covered with extremely short grass, but can be completely dry or dusty soil with barely any grass or, in some circumstances (that are rarely seen in high level cricket), made from an artificial material.
 Over the course of a cricket match, the pitch is not repaired or altered other than in special circumstances - meaning that it will change condition.
-Any grass on the pitch in the game's first over, for example, may have disappeared by twentieth over due to wear.
+Any grass on the pitch at the start of the game, for example, may disappear due to wear.

 As almost all deliveries bowled will bounce off the pitch towards the batter, the state and type of a cricket pitch can significantly affect the outcome of a match.
-For example, a dusty, very dry, pitch will favour spin bowling because the ball will grip more on a dusty pitch - giving the team with the superior spin bowlers a significant advantage in the match.
-The state of the pitch is so important to the outcome of a cricket match that home teams can be fined or docked points if they produce a poor pitch that is deemed unfit for normal play, or seen to be a danger to batters by the ball behaving erratically when pitching on it.
-Players can face disciplinary action if they are seen to be deliberately damaging or altering the pitch in ways that are not allowed by the Laws of Cricket.
-Because of this, coaches, players, commentators and pundits will make much of how the pitch is "behaving" during a cricket match, especially during a first class or a Test match that takes place over several days, wherein the condition of the pitch can change significantly over that period.
-These conditions will impact on the decision at the coin toss at the beginning of the game, as to whether batting first or bowling first is more advantageous.
-For example, a captain will prefer to bat first if the pitch is "flat" and presumably easier to bat on, but may be tempted to bowl first on a greener, more moist pitch that favours movement of the ball early.
+For example, a dusty and very dry pitch often favours spin bowling because the ball grips more on such surfaces, giving the team with stronger spin bowlers a potential advantage.
+The state of the pitch is so important that home teams can be fined or docked points if it is deemed unfit for normal play or dangerous for batters, with balls behaving unpredictably.
+Players may also face disciplinary action if found deliberately damaging or altering the pitch in violation of the Laws of Cricket.
+Because of these factors, coaches, players, and commentators often discuss how the pitch is "behaving" during a match—especially in first-class cricket or Test cricket, where conditions can change over several days.
+These changes also influence the coin toss decision, as captains weigh whether batting first or bowling first is more advantageous.
+For example, a captain might choose to bat first on a flat pitch but opt to bowl on a greener, more moist surface that offers early movement.